surfliner/surfliner-mirror/geniza/README.md

 1. `cp config/import.yml.template config/import.yml`
 1. `rails s` to run rails server

+### Use database authentication instead of LDAP
+If you want to use spotlight's built-in database authentication instead of LDAP, either for local development or on a DCE server, set an environment variable in .env.development or .env.production:
+`DATABASE_AUTH=true`

 ### Set up a local admin account
 1. Self-register in the web ui
 1. Run this rake command: `rake spotlight:admin`